Frequency: 6 issues/year

 Your pitch should clearly and concisely explain the story you wish to write and why it’s relevant for our readers.
 In your pitch, you should try to adopt Discover’s conversational tone and demonstrate an ability to translate scientific concepts for our lay audience.
 We encourage you to include your portfolio or links to previous work along with your pitch.

-Web pitches should be sent to Megan Schmidt (firstname.lastname@example.org).
+Web pitches should be sent to Erin Berge (firstname.lastname@example.org).
 Due to the volume of web pitches we receive, we can only respond to those we are interested in commissioning.

 Pitching Discover Magazine

 The breakdown below lays out the different segments of the print magazine, as well as which editor to pitch if you feel your idea fits that section.
 If you’re unsure which editor to pitch, send the pitch to email@example.com.